thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-dell.md

 ## Configure the management settings
 Next, input your specific network information to configure the management settings.
 Refer to [Dell Management Configuration](#dell-idrac-config).

-1. **Open the iDRAC settings modal** Press F11 on your keyboard to enter the Boot Manager.
+1. **Open the iDRAC settings modal** Before the node boots, a screen appears on your monitor with several options.
+Click F11 to enter the Boot Manager.
-2. **Press F2** Press F2 when the option is available.
+2. **Press F2** Click F2 when the option is available.
 3. **Select iDRAC** In the Bios setup screen, there are several options.
 Select **iDRAC**.
 4. **Select network configuration** From the iDRAC settings options, select **network**.
 5. **Fill out the iDRAC settings form** Add your specific network information for the IP address, Gateway, and Netmask in the empty boxes.
 Refer to your ThoughtSpot site survey for a quick reference, and ask your network administrator for help if you have not filled out the site survey yet.
 Refer to [Parameters of the nodes.config file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html#parameters-nodes.config) for definitions of the fields in the form.